OpenData4Sciece/LogisticRegressionMLPipeline/README.md

 # Logistic Regression ML Pipeline with FastAPI 🚀

 A clean and modern ML microservice for logistic regression (GLM) using FastAPI.
-Built with scalability, explainability, and deployability in mind.
+This project was built with scalability, explainability, and deployability in mind.
+Enjoy!

 ## 🔧 Project Structure